WebDataRocks/pivot-localizations/README.md

 To learn how to translate WebDataRocks into a different language, please refer to the following tutorial: [Language localization](https://www.webdatarocks.com/doc/language-localization/).

 ## Contribution
-Localization files for new languages can be added by creating a pull request.
-Our team highly appreciates any help.
+If you notice a mistake in localization or want to add a new language, you are welcome to contribute by creating a pull request with your changes.
+We will review them and merge the pull request into our repository.

 ## Support
 Feel free to ask WebDataRocks-related questions on [StackOverflow](https://stackoverflow.com/questions/tagged/webdatarocks).